Sign In / Sign Out

 - Map and Locations

 Continue to educate yourself on COVID-19 by seeking out information about the virus and what we all can do to prevent it from spreading.
-Consider viewing the ASU Community of Care: Coming to Campus video series to learn more.
-Additionally, the Centers for Disease Control and Prevention provides accurate and updated information about COVID-19 in the United States and The World Health Organization provides additional information about COVID-19 on a global level.
+The Centers for Disease Control and Prevention provides accurate and updated information about COVID-19 in the United States and The World Health Organization provides additional information about COVID-19 on a global level.
 ASU also has a COVID-19 FAQs webpage and publishes updates regularly that impact the campus community.
 If you come across information that you are unsure of, please refrain from sharing it on social media or other platforms.
 Stopping the spread of COVID-19 also means stopping the spread of misinformation that can be harmful to the health of the community.

 Wash hands frequently and always before eating.
 Cover coughs and sneezes.
 Maintain a clean environment by frequently disinfecting workspaces and frequently touched items like phones and computers.